How to Apply Makeup for Portrait Photography

 Depending on the lighting that you’re going to be using for your photo shoots, make sure that you don’t use any skincare products with an SPF (Sun Protection Factor).
 For that matter, avoid any makeup that would have SPF formulated into the product.

-The flash of the photo could pick up on the iridescence of an SPF, and typically skin will look a little bit more on the white side or washed out—not exactly what we’re hoping for.
+The of the photo could pick up on the iridescence of an SPF, and typically skin will look a little bit more on the white side or washed out—not exactly what we’re hoping for.
 The last thing you want is for a flushed look that any flash could catch with SPF on your skin.

 Some products with SPF do not exhibit flashback, and some do.
 Using a lower angle of light, such as on-camera flash, will make this phenomenon much worse.
 If you have to use a product with SPF, test it out before the shoot to make sure it won’t cause flashback.